karellopez/docker_workshop_template/workshop/advanced/management.md

 ```

 As we can see the output isn't very informative, it just mirrors the provided Container ID as confirmation.
-So let's check if we've actually managed to remove the respective Ubuntu Container:
+So let's check if we've managed to remove the respective Ubuntu Container:

 ```